-Coughing is one of the predominant symptoms of COVID-19~\cite{chang2008chronic}.
-However, coughing is also a symptom of more than 100 other diseases, and their effects on the respiratory system vary~\cite{higenbottam2002chronic}.
+Coughing is one of the predominant symptoms of COVID-19~\cite{chang2008chronic} and also a symptom of more than 100 other diseases, and its effect on the respiratory system is known to vary~\cite{higenbottam2002chronic}.
 For example, lung diseases can cause the airway to be either restricted or obstructed and this can influence the acoustics of the cough~\cite{chung2008prevalence}.
-It has also been postulated that the glottis behaves differently under different pathological conditions \cite{korpavs1996analysis, knocikova2008wavelet} and that this makes it possible to distinguish between coughs due to TB \cite{botha2018detection}, asthma \cite{al2013signal}, bronchitis and pertussis (whooping cough)~\cite{pramono2016cough, windmon2018tussiswatch, sharan2018automatic, rudraraju2020cough}.
+It has also been postulated that the glottis behaves differently under different pathological conditions \cite{korpavs1996analysis, knocikova2008wavelet} and that this makes it possible to distinguish between coughs due to TB \cite{botha2018detection, pahar2021deep}, asthma \cite{al2013signal}, bronchitis and pertussis (whooping cough)~\cite{pramono2016cough, windmon2018tussiswatch, sharan2018automatic, rudraraju2020cough}.